failgood/failgood/README.md

 ```

 Given support is an alternative way to declare your dependencies or to do things before each test.
 It's not something you have to use, it's perfectly fine to declare all dependencies directly in the context.
-In some cases using given may help with parallel execution and make your test suite faster.
 If you like it try it out and if you don't like it just ignore it and don't worry about it.

 ### Parametrized tests